 What We Love: Inexpensive, nonstick silicone bristles, stainless steel handle

 What We Don't Love: Handle might be too small for big grills

 This stainless steel basting brush is built for the grill.
 Its 12-inch handle means you don’t have to get too close to the flames to lather sauce on your chicken or ribs.
 And the soft silicone bristles make it easy to apply sauce to every nook and cranny of your dish without soaking up all the sauce.

 For cleaning, the bristles pop right off of the handle to help you wash off any remaining sauce.
 Both pieces are also dishwasher-safe.
-The entire brush is heat-resistant up to 480 degrees, so you don’t have to worry about melting, and is backed by a 5-year warranty.
+The entire brush is heat-resistant up to 480 degrees, so you don’t have to worry about melting, and is backed by a five-year warranty.

-Length: 12 inches | Material: Stainless steel, silicone | Dishwasher Safe: Yes
+Length: 12 inches | Material: Stainless steel, silicone | Dishwasher-Safe: Yes

-Related: The Best Measuring Cups
+Related: The Best Basting Brushes